DeltaVCode/cedarrapids-code-201d13/class-15/warm-up/README.md

 ```

 You would say:
-> Declare a variable called number and assign it the return value from running the parseInt function with the argument "2"
+> Declare a constant called number and assign it the return value from running the parseInt function with the argument "2"

 ## Javascript Fundamentals